Weakly self-avoiding walk in a pareto-distributed random potential: Analysis of the variational formula

 Here we give the proof of Theorem~\ref{thm:variational_formula_deterministic}; that is, we analyse the maximum of $\Psi_\cP$ and its maximizer for an arbitrary point measure $\cP$ that is good in the sense of Definition~\ref{def:good_point_measure}.

 Let us first give a short outline of the proof.
+In Section \ref{sec:AnaPhik} we analyse the maximization of the energy functional $ \Phi_\cP(\mu)$ over $\mu$ when the number of points of $\cP$ is fixed; this involves only the maximization over the potential values.
 In Section~\ref{sec:reformulation}, we introduce the crucial tool for handling variational problems, namely the Gamma-convergence, and derive $\Gamma$-continuity properties of $\cP\mapsto \Phi_\cP$ and $\cP\mapsto\cD_\cP$ and consider the compactness of the objects appearing in the variational formula $\sup_{\mu\in \cW} \Psi_\cP(\mu)$ (the right-hand side of \eqref{defxicP}): if $\cP$ is good, then one can restrict the variational formula to measures in $\cW$ that have a compact support with respect to $\R^d$.
 Then we give the proof of Lemma~\ref{l:Xi_as_sup_over_probm_fF_1}.
-In Section \ref{sec:AnaPhik} we analyse the maximization of $ \Phi_\cP(\mu)$ over $\mu$ when the number of points of $\cP$ is fixed; this involves only the maximization over the potential values.
 In Section~\ref{sec:SuppFinite} we show that any maximizer of $\Psi_\cP$ is necessarily of finite support.
 In Section \ref{exisuni} finally we prove Theorem~\ref{thm:variational_formula_deterministic}~\ref{item:var_f_maximizer}, putting together the results derived in the preceding sections, namely the $\Gamma$-continuity of $\cP \mapsto -\Psi_\cP$, and the fact that we need to optimize $\Psi_\cP$ only over compact subsets of $\cW$.
 Recall that by our definition of ``good'', the uniqueness of the maximizer is guaranteed for good $\cP$.